 Sometimes the user may want to measure parameters for a certain specified time range of the signal and ignore signal parts that lie outside of that range.
 In this case, the Gate function can be helpful.
-See "Analysis Gate" for details.

 Turn on the Gate, then two horizontal cursors A and B will appear in the grid area.
 The gate setting dialog box will be displayed on the right.